Capital Repertory Theatre: Notable Productions

-The theatre has produced numerous world premieres, including Dreaming Emmett by Toni Morrison, November by Don Nigro, and Breaking Up Is Hard to Do by Neil Sedaka.
+The theatre has produced numerous world premieres, including Dreaming Emmett by Toni Morrison, November by Don Nigro, Saint Florence by Elizabeth Diggs, Breaking Up Is Hard to Do by Neil Sedaka, Grand View by William Kennedy and Edges: A Song Cycle by Pasek and Paul.

 Mission

 According to the website, the mission of Capital Rep is "to create a meaningful theatre generated from an authentic link to the community."